nmrf/sadata-user-manual/users/recommendations.md

 #### Adding Recommendations

-There are two ways for an Administrator to add indicators:
+There are two ways for an Administrator to add recommendations:

 1\) Add single recommendations